testcontainers/testcontainers-go/docs/modules/neo4j.md

 ## Module Reference

+### Run function

+- Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

+!!!info
+    The `RunContainer(ctx, opts...)` function is deprecated and will be removed in the next major release of _Testcontainers for Go_.

 The Neo4j module exposes one entrypoint function to create the Neo4j container, and this function receives three parameters:

 ```golang